ucb-bar/gemmini/README.md

 ./build.sh
 ```

 Afterwards, the test binaries will be found in `software/gemmini-rocc-tests/build`.
 Binaries whose names end in `-baremetal` are meant to be run in a bare-metal environment, while binaries whose names end in `-linux` are meant to run in a Linux environment.
 You can run the tests either on a cycle-accurate RTL simulator, or on a (much faster) functional ISA simulator called Spike.

 We use a special fork of Spike, found [here](https://github.com/ucb-bar/esp-isa-sim), which has support for Gemmini instructions.
+(You can find the required commit hash in `SPIKE.hash`).
 If you are using Chipyard, you can easily build Spike by running `./scripts/build-toolchains.sh esp-tools` from Chipyard's root directory.
 Then, to run the `mvin_mvout` test, which simply moves a matrix into Gemmini's scratchpad before moving it back out into main memory, run the following commands:

 ```shell
 cd build/bareMetalC